Explaining the Loan-to-Value (LTV) Ratio

 How to Calculate LTV

 It is relatively simple to calculate the LTV Ratio.
-All that you must do is divide the loan amount by the price of the asset.
+All you have to do is divide the loan amount by the price of the asset.
 For example, if you are approved for a S$100,000 loan that you will use to purchase a S$300,000 flat, your LTV will be 33% (S$100,000 divided by S$300,000).

 How to Calculate the Loan-to-Value (LTV) Ratio